ericpoe/php-pds-badge/README.md

 ## Skeleton

-Does your app/library complies with the Standard PHP package skeleton?
+Does your app/library comply with the Standard PHP package skeleton?
 Show it!

 ### Green